Skip to main content

 To ensure the health of your SLOs, do not change query delay too often.

-As a best practice, we advise figuring out the correct value of query delay on some test data and then using this information to set a proper custom query delay per each Agent or Direct production instance.
+As the best practice, we advise figuring out the correct value of query delay on some test data and then using this information to set a proper custom query delay per each Agent or Direct production instance.

 Changes in query delay will affect all your SLOs attached to the data source where you've customized it.

-Impact on Alerting
+Impact on alerting

 caution